Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Formal verification for areal spatio-temporal data

+With the goal of incorporating application-specific properties into the Bayesian Machine Learning workflow, we introduce formal verification methods as a way to specify and verify such properties.
 A formal verification method has the goal of checking whether a (stochastic) system satisfies some properties or requirements, which are stated in some formal language.
 The last decade has seen a great effort to develop logic-based specification languages and monitoring frameworks for spatio-temporal properties; in our case, we consider STREL \citep{lmcs_8936} as the specification language of reference.
 A spatio-temporal logic combines atomic propositions via a set of operators: the standard Boolean operators ($\vee$, $\neg$, $\rightarrow$,\ldots), temporal operators to specify the temporal evolution and spatial operators to reason about the space.
+Let us describe the language more in detail and how it can be applied to spatio-temporal data.

-Let us describe the language more in detail.
-We denote with $i = 1, \ldots, I$ the areas of the city grid.
-The logic requires a spatial configuration (in our application it can be defined through the adjacency matrix) and the distance between two cells $i$ and $j$ is the path that minimizes the number of ``hops'' or ``jumps'' from cell $i$ to cell $j$.
-The framework is rather general, but we are primarily interested in the properties in a predictive context so we will formulate and consider requirements on the future crowdedness values up to $h$-steps ahead $\boldsymbol y_{t+1:h}=(\boldsymbol y_{t+1},\ldots, \boldsymbol y_{t+h})$.
+In our application, we consider a grid of $i = 1, \ldots, I$ areas, which covers the center of the city of Milan, where a measurement of crowdedness $y$ is collected over time at $t = 1, \ldots, T$, where one time-point represents a time interval of 10 minutes.
+The distance between two areal units $i$ and $j$ is the path that minimizes the number of ``hops'' or ``jumps'' from cell $i$ to cell $j$.
+This distance can be calculated by using a symmetric neighboring matrix, where the entry at row $i$ and column $j$ (and vice versa), is $1$ if areas $i$ and $j$ are adjacent, and $0$ otherwise.
+While the framework is rather general, we are primarily interested in the properties in a predictive context.
+Thus, we will formulate and consider requirements on the future crowdedness values up to $h$-steps ahead of a given time $t$.
+Each requirement that we formulate can be checked for every areal unit $i = 1, ..., I$.
 The logic formulae are then specified with the language generated by the following grammar, which defines rules for building formulae recursively starting from the atomic proposition: